jgranstrom/gonode/README.md

 });
 ```

-`execute()` accepts a JSON object to be sent to the Go process, and a callback which will be called when Go returns with a result or when the command reaches a timeout limit.
+`execute()` accepts a JSON object to be sent to the Go process, and a callback which will be called when Go returns with a result or when the command reaches a timeout limit or is terminated.
 `result` represents the result of the execution of this command.
 `response` will contain a JSON object with the result of the response only if `result.ok` is set to `true`.

 `result` may have one and only one of the following set to `true`:
-* `ok`: The command has executed and responded as expected, results are in `response`.
+* `ok`: The command has executed and responded as expected, response data are in `response`.
 * `timeout`: The command reached a timeout by exceeding the set execution time limit.
 * `terminated`: The command has been internally terminated prior to responding.
 This is set when external errors are raised, such as Go panic.